sodadata/docs/soda-cl/optional-config.md

 ## Add a check identity

 Soda Cloud identifies a check using details such as the check name, the check YAML file name, the file's location.
-When you modify an individual check, the check identity changes which results in a new check result in Soda cloud.
+When you modify an individual check, the check identity changes which results in a new check result in Soda Cloud.
 For example, the following check sends one check result to Soda Cloud after a scan.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: